daxaurora/capstone_solarpanels/Environment/InfrastructureInstructions.md

 There is a basic .gitignore file to prevent ipynb checkpoint files from being pushed to the Github repo.
 This .gitignore file is NOT intended to be pushed to the GitHub repo, only for working with the cluster repo.

-Given that this copy of the repo is essentially shared, aim to follow these instructions to keep our project files organized:
+Given that this copy of the repo is essentially shared, aim to follow these instructions to keep our repo files organized:

 * The version of the repo on GitHub (not the version on the cluster) will be the ground truth for current versions of files.
 * Always `git pull` the most recent version of the Github repo before working on files in the cluster.